-There are many drawbacks to maintaining some chip production lithography for a relatively long time as competitors move forward from one generation to the next - but there are also some benefits to this, as our decision by Intel Launch the Ice Lake Family at 10 Num alongside the Comet Lake Family at14 nm, Each aimed for distinct advantages for a particular type of consumer.
+There are significant disadvantages to maintaining a certain chip production lithography for a relatively long time, while competitors are moving forward from generation to generation quickly - but there are also certain advantages to this, as the decision of Intel Launch the familyIce Lake At 10 nm alongside the family Comet Lake At 14 nm, each aimed at notable benefits for a particular type of consumer.

-Improving and improving some manufacturing technology over the years allows for the full realization of the potential and extremely high stable work frequencies - which is something Intel plans to take to the edge with the modelcore its i9-9900KS, which will be the first ever octopus capable of bringing all of its processing cores to a single 5GHz frequency straight out of the box, in contrast to the 5GHz Maximum Frequency statement and even more when using a single core or a pair of cores and using significantly lower frequencies In Xi'an.
+Improving and improving certain production technology over the years makes it possible to reach full potential and extremely stable operating frequencies - and this is something that Intel plans to take to the extreme with theCore its i9-9900KS, which will be the first ever octopus capable of bringing all of its processing cores to a single 5GHz frequency straight out of the box, in contrast to the 5GHz Maximum Frequency statement and even more when using a single core or a pair of cores and using significantly lower frequencies In Xi'an.

-Intel has now announced that the 9900KS will be officially available for purchase in October - for now, with no official recommended price tag unfortunately, though based on the price of 488 dollars for the Core i9-9900K and Core i9-9900KF models -9900KS will cross the 500 dollar threshold and fight directly against the 12 core model of the Ryzen 3000 family of I HAVE D.
+Intel has now announced that the 9900 KS will be officially available for purchase during October - so far without an official recommended price tag unfortunately, although based on a price of $ 488 for the Core i9-9900K and Core i9-9900KF models it is reasonable to guess that the -9900KS will cross the $ 500 mark and fight directly against the 12-core model from the Ryzen 3000 family of AMD.

 The model's power casing is still unknown to us, although it has been proven on several occasions that 95 watts from home Intel Capable of reaching a power consumption of about 140 watts in extreme cases, so this figure becomes less and less relevant in the real world - and if we have to throw a guess we assume that the new top model can display power consumption of more than 150 watts when all its cores run at 5GHz for maximum time That the heat sink and product temperature will allow.